xyproto/orbiton/README.md

 For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).

+One of the goals of `o` is that it shall be small, limited and unsurprising.
+If it's too surprising, please file an issue.

 ## Packaging status

 [![Packaging status](https://repology.org/badge/vertical-allrepos/o-editor.svg)](https://repology.org/project/o-editor/versions) [![Packaging status](https://repology.org/badge/vertical-allrepos/o.svg)](https://repology.org/project/o/versions)